 What Happens to My Medicare Coverage If I Move States?

-If you are moving to another state with Medicare, you may wonder how it will affect your current coverage.
+If you are moving to a new state with Medicare, you may wonder how it will affect your current coverage and if you will need to change plans.
 That answer depends on the type of Medicare coverage that you currently have.
-Below, we will break down the different situations that you are likely to encounter.
+Below, we will break down the different situations that you are likely to encounter when you are moving to a new address.

 If You Have Original Medicare (Part A and Part B)

-Original Medicare coverage is not affected when moving to another state.
-Part A and Part B let you visit any doctor or hospital across the nation that accepts Medicare.
+Original Medicare coverage is not affected when Medicare beneficiaries move to another state.
+Medicare Part A and Medicare Part B let you visit any doctor or hospital across the nation that accepts Medicare.
+Most healthcare providers around the nation do accept Medicare.
 To find a medical provider near your new home, you can use the Physician Compare tool at Medicare.gov.
-Just remember to update your mailing address!
+Just remember to fill out a change of address form when moving to your new area.

 If You Are Enrolled in a Medigap (Medicare Supplement) Plan

-Most states make it easy to keep your Medigap plan as long as you remain enrolled in Part A and Part B. It is crucial, however, to contact your current plan to inform them that you are moving out of state and to learn more about your options.
+Most states make it easy to keep your Medigap plan as long as you remain enrolled in Part A and Part B. It is crucial, however, to contact the provider of your current plan for Medicare Supplement insurance to inform them that you are moving out of state and to learn more about your options.

 Medigap Concerns for Residents of Minnesota, Massachusetts, and Wisconsin